Platform-OS/platformos-check/docs/checks/parse_json_format.md

 # Prevent Unformatted `parse_json` Tags (`ParseJsonFormat`)

-_Version 1.9.0+_

 This check ensures that the JSON in your `parse_json` tags is properly formatted (pretty) for better readability.

-It helps facilitate auto-correction, allowing you to right-click and fix formatting issues easily.
+It facilitates auto-correction, allowing you to right-click and fix formatting issues easily.

 ## Examples

-The following examples contain code snippets that either fail or pass this check.
+The following examples show code snippets that either fail or pass this check:

-:-1: Example of **incorrect** code for this check:
+### &#x2717; Incorrect Code Example (Avoid using this):

 ```liquid
 {% parse_json my_json %}